 Like any online culture, video game culture has historically been almost synonymous with behavior that ranges from argumentative to disrespectful to abhorrent.
-Well, for over five years, we've been providing a peaceful alternative.
+Well, for over seven years, we've been providing a peaceful alternative.
 Our inception is rooted in sanctuary from Nintendo bashing and console wars.
 But, we like and accept all video game lovers and prioritize peace while maintaining a strong focus on Nintendo.

 Don't forget, peaceful does not mean boring.
 A phrase of mine that has rung true in the community since the beginning is "it's not about agreeing all the time; it's about understanding that opinions can differ."
 That's important.
 Anyone can say whatever they like on our forums; they just have to say it in a calm and respectful way.
 We're proud to provide one of the few gaming communities on the web to achieve this peace.